Architectural Engineering (Ph.D.)

 Candidates must pass written qualifying and comprehensive examinations and must defend their thesis in an oral exam.

 Program requirements are outlined in the graduate course bulletin.
-(Note: Course bulletin details for this degree program will be coming soon.)

 Please consult the university’s course bulletin for specific details on the course and exam requirements associated with the Doctor of Philosophy in Architectural Engineering program.